rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Item    arg2 - The weapon used (0 if unarmed)
-Critter arg3 - The critter doing the attacking int     arg4 - The type of attack int     arg5 - non-zero if this is an attack using a melee weapon
+Critter arg3 - The critter doing the attacking int     arg4 - The type of attack int     arg5 - Non-zero if this is an attack using a melee weapon

 int     ret0 - Either the damage to be used, if ret1 isn't given, or the new minimum damage if it is int     ret1 - The new maximum damage